 For long-term goal planning, Wealthfront tends to be the best platform due to its wide range of options and goal setting services, as well as digital financial planning tools and progress trackers.
 On the other hand, fractional trading is not supported, there is no live human adviser available, and the chat and customer service options are somewhat limited.

 Stash is yet another robo-advisor service designed to help novice investors learn about the ins and outs of investing.
 There are millions of people who do not have bank accounts because of financial difficulties or a poor credit rating, which is why CEO Brandon Krieg founded the service.
-Depending on the account type, there is no minimum balance requirement to sign up for Stash, and the monthly fee ranges from $1 to $9.
+Depending on the account type, there is no minimum balance requirement to sign up for Stash, and the monthly fee ranges from $3 to $9.
 It is the best platform for new investors and account holders who want to educate themselves on the process.
-Premade portfolios are also available, including one that focuses on socially responsible investments.
+You can invest in your interests like socially responsible investments.
 It is the only robo-adviser with a guidance and education system like this, and it also provides access to fractional shares.
 In contrast, there is no account management, no tax loss harvesting or tax services, and no human brokers or financial advisors.